Business Registration regulations in Hong Kong

 The valid business registration certificate must be displayed at the address where the business is carried on.
 A valid BR certificate in original form to be displayed at the business address bears a machine-printed line showing the date of payment, the receipt number and the amount paid.
 Where BR certificates are issued in electronic form under the one-stop company and business registration service, companies must display a printed copy of such certificates.

 Renewal of business registration

-For example, if the renewal BR Certificate will commence in May, the Business Registration Office will issue the demand note in mid-April.
-Upon payment, the demand note will become a valid BR Certificate.
-If you do not receive such a demand note, you should inform the Commissioner in writing within 1 month of the expiry of your current BR Certificate.
+For example, if the renewal Business Registration Certificate will commence in May, the Business Registration Office will issue the demand note in mid-April.
+Upon payment, the demand note will become a valid Business Registration Certificate.
+If you do not receive such a demand note, you should inform the Commissioner in writing within 1 month of the expiry of your current Business Registration Certificate.

 Business registration number is the Tax Identification Number (TIN)

 Business Registration number is a unique number assigned to a business by the Inland Revenue.
 The Business Registration number comprises 8 numerals at the front of business registration certificate number (e.g. 99999999-&&&-&&-&&-&).
 All the numerals of the Business Registration number are used as the identifier equivalent to TIN for entities.